Cannabis 2.0: Edibles, extracts, and topicals

-Canadians have had access to legal non-medical cannabis since October 17, 2018, and soon, they’ll have access to an even greater number of products.
-This change in regulations will permit the commercial production and sale of edibles, extracts, and topicals made with non-medical cannabis.
-These new classes of products are expected to be available soon.
-Read on to learn more about what to expect.
+Canadians have had access to legal non-medical cannabis since October 17, 2018, and now, they have access to an even greater number of products.
+This change in regulations permits the commercial production and sale of edibles, extracts, and topicals made with non-medical cannabis.

 Edibles are products containing cannabis that are intended to be consumed in the same manner as food.
 This could include brownies, candies, beverages, and other products that are formulated with non-medical cannabis, which may contain THC and/or CBD.
 As per Health Canada regulations, these products must contain no more than 10 milligrams of THC per package.
 (For example, a chocolate bar with 10 pieces cannot contain more than one milligram per piece.)
 There is no limit on CBD for edibles.
 Health Canada has prohibited certain ingredients from being included in edibles, including alcohol and added vitamins and minerals.
 Manufacturers are not permitted to create products that are appealing to youth.
 These regulations are in place to ensure public safety.
 Ingesting edible cannabis can lead to more intense effects and a longer period of intoxication than inhaling, so starting low and going slow is especially important.